bongiozzo/musica_mustdie/output/band_kaledon.md

 # Kaledon

+Italian symphonic power metal

-Дискография
+## Дискография

+### "Legend of the Forgotten Reign Chapter 1 "The Destruction"" 2002, Power Metal

+1. Imperium Fulgens 02:02
+2. In Search of Kaledon 03:38
+3. Army of the Undead King 03:38
+4. Thunder in the Sky 03:31
+5. Streets of the Kingdom 05:47
+6. Spirit of the Dragon 04:19
+7. Hero of the Land 03:28
+8. God Says Yes 04:26
+9. Deep Forest 02:45
+10. Desert Land of Warriors 05:32
+11. The Jackal's Fall 09:18
+12. Courage (Manowar cover)

+### "Legend Of The Forgotten Reign Chapter 2 "The King's Rescue"" 2003, Power Metal

+1. In the time 01:50
+2. The Shadow of Azrael 04:41
+3. Black Sun 01:25
+4. The Abduction 04:30
+5. Sad Destiny 00:38
+6. Valley of the death 04:42
+7. Revelation 03:01
+8. Escape from the jail 04:05
+9. Home 06:19
+10. The New kingdom 04:39
+11. New soldiers for a new army 04:36
+12. Revenge 05:13
+13. A frozen dawn 05:31
+14. The second fall 13:01

+### "Legend Of The Forgotten Reign Chapter 3 "The Way Of The Light"" 2005, Power Metal

+1. Inexorable light
+2. the glory starts
+3. the angel
+4. The hidden ways
+5. In the eyes of the queen
+6. Mighty son of the great lord
+7. Voltures in the air
+8. Lord of the sand
+9. Black telephaty
+10. Come with me
+11. Break the chant
+12. the sword on the shoulder
+13. The way of the light
+14. Great night in the land

+### "Legend of the Forgotten Reign - Chapter 4 "Twilight of the Gods"" 2006, Power Metal

+1. The Holy Water
+2. Hell On Earth
+3. War Plans
+4. Goodbye My Friend
+5. Clash Of The Titans
+6. Into The Fog
+7. Eyes Of Fire
+8. The Fury
+9. New King Of Kaledon
+10. The Prophecy
+11. Out Of The Ground

+### "Legend of the Forgotten Reign - Chapter 5 "A New Era Begins"" 2008, Power Metal

+1. A New Man
+2. A Wounded Friend
+3. Mozul
+4. Undeads Again
+5. The End Of The Green Power
+6. A Flash In The Sky
+7. Great Mighty Light (instrumental)
+8. The Greatest Heart
+9. The God Beyond The Man
+10. Return To Kaledon

-"Legend of the Forgotten Reign Chapter 1 "The Destruction"" 2002, Power Metal "Legend Of The Forgotten Reign Chapter 2 "The King's Rescue"" 2003, Power Metal "Legend Of The Forgotten Reign Chapter 3 "The Way Of The Light"" 2005, Power Metal "Legend of the Forgotten Reign - Chapter 4 "Twilight of the Gods"" 2006, Power Metal "Legend of the Forgotten Reign - Chapter 5 "A New Era Begins"" 2008, Power Metal "Legend of the Forgotten Reign - Chapter 6 "The Last Night on the Battlefield"" 2010, Power Metal "Mightiest Hits [2CD compilation]" 2012, Power Metal
+### "Legend of the Forgotten Reign - Chapter 6 "The Last Night on the Battlefield"" 2010, Power Metal

+1. The Way to Home
+2. Last Days
+3. Power in Me
+4. Coming Back to Our Land
+5. Sorumoth
+6. Surprise Impact
+7. Black Clouds
+8. Demons Away
+9. May the Dragon Be with You

+### "Mightiest Hits [2CD compilation]" 2012, Power Metal

+Disc 1
+1. Steel Maker (Previously Unreleased)	07:16
+2. In Search of Kaledon	03:38
+3. Desert Land of Warriors	05:32
+4. The New Kingdom	04:45
+5. A Frozen Dawn	05:31
+6. Mighty Son of the Great Lord	05:41
+7. Great Night in the Land	04:00
+8. Clash of the Titans	04:31
+9. New King of Kaledon	03:36
+10. The End of the Green Power	04:25
+11. The God Beyond the Man	05:09
+12. Surprise Impact	04:16
+13. Demons Away	05:49
+ 	01:04:09
+Disc 2
+1. In Search of Kaledon (Demo)	03:38
+2. Spirit of the Dragon (Demo)	04:19
+3. Thunder in the Sky (Demo)	03:31
+4. God Says Yes (Demo)	04:34
+5. Army of the Undead King (Demo)	03:38
+6. Desert Land of Warriors (Demo)	05:31
+7. God Says Yes (Demo)	04:34
+8. Thunder in the Sky (Demo)	04:04
+9. Desert Land of Warriors (Demo)	05:31
+10. Home (Demo)
+11. New Soldiers for a New Army (Demo)

 ## Отношения с другими группами